Resilient Pharmaceuticals: FDA rejection and subsequent developments

 In August 2024, days following the FDA's rejection of MDMA-assisted psychotherapy for PTSD, three papers on MDMA-assisted psychotherapy for PTSD by MAPS and Lykos Therapeutics researchers were retracted from the journal Psychopharmacology, with the reason cited being ethical violations.
-This was most notably related to inappropriate physical contact of a trial participant by an unlicensed therapist that had occurred at one of the phase 2 clinical sites in Canada of MDMA-assisted psychotherapy and that had been followed by an unethical sexual relationship between the participant and therapist as well as alleged sexual assault of the participant by the therapist after the trial.
+These included inappropriate physical contact with a trial participant by an unlicensed therapist that had occurred at one of the phase 2 clinical sites in Canada of MDMA-assisted psychotherapy and that had been followed by an unethical sexual relationship between the participant and therapist as well as alleged sexual assault of the participant by the therapist after the trial.
 MAPS and Lykos Therapeutics didn't directly disclose the ethical violations to the journal and didn't remove the data from that site from their analyses.
 However, they had publicly disclosed the violations and reported them to government agencies years before in 2019.
 In addition, MAPS had cut ties with the therapist and instituted a new ethics code explicitly forbidding sexual contact between patients and therapists.
 Psychopharmacology initially requested that MAPS PBC issue a correction by removing the relevant data from the analyses, which the company reportedly had complied with.

 On August 2024, also following the FDA's rejection, Lykos Therapeutics announced that it would lay off 75% of its workforce, which was about 100 employees, and that Doblin would resign from its board but remain with MAPS.
 The Chief Executive Officer (CEO) of Lykos Therapeutics was formerly Amy Emerson.
 In September 2024, she stepped down and was succeeded by Michael Mullette.
 In January 2025, five more Lykos Therapeutics board members left the company and were replaced by new directors.

 In October 2024 and January 2025, despite setbacks, it was reported that Lykos Therapeutics had had productive new meetings with the FDA and was continuing to pursue approval of MDMA-assisted psychotherapy for PTSD.
 Doblin himself considers eventual FDA approval likely, but believes that it may take a few more years.
 In January 2025, it was reported that Antonio Gracias, a billionaire investor, former Tesla board director, and Elon Musk ally, was attempting to take control of Lykos Therapeutics with $100 million in new investment and proposals to restrengthen its ties with MAPS towards the goal of attaining FDA approval of MDMA-assisted psychotherapy.
 Doblin has backed the plan.
-In March 2025, it was reported that Gracias' takeover of Lykos Therapeutics and shifting of power back to Doblin was underway.
+In March 2025, it was reported that Gracias' takeover of Lykos Therapeutics, which at the time was seen as a shift towards the company's non-profit, public benefit centered roots.

+In August 2026, Resilient Pharmaceuticals resubmitted its NDA to the FDA with new data.